 - Spice it up!
-Coating the chickpeas in lots of flavorful spices before baking them will take them from a yummy, salty snack to an addictive one!
+Coating the chickpeas in lots of flavorful spices before baking them will take them from a yummy, salty snack to one you can't stop eating!

 No need to fry your chickpeas in order to make them crispy.
 You can do it in the oven!
 Just follow these simple step-by-step instructions:

 Step 1: Preheat your oven to 400°F / 200°C and grease a baking sheet with cooking spray.
 Set it aside.